cybercomet-07/cybercomet-07/README.md

 ## 👨‍💻 About Me

-I'm a passionate **B.Tech Computer Science Engineering Student (2024–2028)** at MIT College of Engineering.
+I'm a passionate **B.Tech Computer Science Student with strong foundation in Frontend/Backend and Agentic AI My expertise include

-💡 Strong foundation in **Python, JavaScript, Web Development & Artificial Intelligence**
+💡 Strong foundation in **Python, JavaScript, Web Development, Software & Artificial Intelligence**
-💻 Skilled in **Frontend & Backend Development**
+🗄️ Database design and management**
 🧠 Interested in **Machine Learning & AI-driven systems**
 🚀 Passionate about building scalable and intelligent applications
-🌱 Continuously learning and exploring new technologies in **Web Development, AI & Software Engineering**
+🌱 Continuously learning and exploring new technologies in **Web Development, AI & Software** 🎓 Currently pursuing a degree in Computer Science**
 📩 Reach me at: **parthkulkarni0007@gmail.com**
-📍 Sambhajinagar, Maharashtra, India

 ---